GAME REVIEW | An Indie Love Letter In Suda51's "Travis Strikes Again"

 Of course, with all of its pomp and circumstance, there is a flaw or two in this game that must be mentioned.
 While I personally didn't have too big of an issue of it, the hack-and-slash gameplay mechanics can get pretty repetitive.
 Roaming from one area to the next, all you do is just cut away at evil's fat that stands in your way.
 Boss battle-wise, I didn't feel too challenged by what was occurring, save for maybe the "Golden Dragon GP" fight that had me die a couple of times.
 Other than that, once you figure out the pattern of each boss, it becomes very easy to take them down.

 Travis Strikes Again: No More Heroes will take you roughly 8-9 hours to complete.
 Although there isn't too much to revisit, players can go back and find Travis's cat Jeane for some extra powers, as well as tackle the game in co-op with a friend playing as Badman.
-DLC will be arriving shortly to add a couple more levels to the mix, which will include two familiar faces from No More Heroes added to the mix.
+DLC will be arriving shortly to add a couple more levels, not to mention two familiar faces from No More Heroes added to the mix.

 - Wonderfully unique levels, characters